 I have happily and wholeheartedly through education and knowledge jumped into the vegan lifestyle for almost four years now.
 Like all vegans, I wish I would have done this sooner.

-The boys aren’t vegan (yet), but they fully understand the compassionate lifestyle it envelopes.
+The boys aren’t vegan (yet).
+They fully understand the compassionate lifestyle it envelopes.
+I believe it’s a decision they need to make on their own.

 As for this steak grilling, cheeseburger loving, pepperoni pizza eating mother, she’s now a proud vegan and would never turn back!

 Bottom line……..
-Don’t let someone’s prejudices or misunderstandings of veganism deter you from dating them just because they don’t “get it”!
+Don’t let someone’s prejudices or misunderstandings of veganism deter you from dating them.

 People can change!